 - Add lamb; cook and stir until the lamb has browned and most of the liquid has evaporated.
 Add wine and let simmer, stirring occasionally, until wine has reduced by half, about 10 minutes.
 Stir in tomatoes with their juices; bring to boil.

-- Serve lamb ragù over hot cooked pasta such as pappardelle or tagliatelle (save some of the pasta water to loosen the sauce if necessary) or over hot cooked rice.
-If desired, top with crumbled feta and fine slivers of fresh basil or mint.
+- Serve ragu sauce over hot cooked pasta such as pappardelle or tagliatelle (save some of the pasta water to loosen the sauce if necessary) or over hot cooked rice.
+Serve garnished with crumbled feta and fine slivers of fresh basil or mint.

 We just had a lamb Ragusa here st an Australian winery.
 Would love to serve this for our annual Christmas/wine tasting dinner.
 Would it be OK to make ahead and reheat for our party?